alanaberdeen/Automated-Cell-Tracking/README.md

 # README

 (c) 2016
 Author: Alan Aberdeen
 Email: alanaberdeen (at) gmail (dot) com

+## Archive
+This repository is archived and not actively maintained.

 ## Intention
 Python implementation of the tracking methodology as presented in: